WWW.LOGISTICSINNOVATION.ORG

 Since 2021, the software specialists at SWAN have been part of the SSI Schäfer Group, responsible for the SAP projects of the globally active intralogistics experts and supporting companies in implementing future-proof solutions – from highly automated distribution centers to integrated production logistics.
 The course is right.

-SSI strengthens Sweden's Coop
+SSI upgrades Sweden's Coop

-Sereact acquires Körber
+Sereact acquires from Körber

 Carina Tüllmann swears by OLF

-Train on AI in good time
+Train for AI in good time

-Test operation without interference potential
+Test operation without potential for interference

 TGW with its own WERX software